 - Drinking less alcohol

-Calcium and vitamin D are two nutrients of particular importance for older adults as they play key roles in maintaining and improving bone and muscle function and strength.
+Calcium and vitamin D are two nutrients which are particularly important for older adults to reduce their falls risk.
+These nutrients play key roles in maintaining and improving bone and muscle function and strength.

-Vitamin D is essential to bone and muscle health.
+Vitamin D is essential for bone and muscle health.
 It also has the capacity to improve dynamic balance and proximal muscle strength.
-Vitamin D deficiency is associated with a higher risk of falls in older people.
+Vitamin D also helps the body to absorb more calcium.
+Vitamin D deficiency is associated with an increased risk of falls in older adults.
 One third of Australians do not meet their daily required vitamin D levels for bone health.

-The amount of sunshine an individual needs daily depends on: skin colour, location and season.
+The amount of daily sun exposure that individuals require depends on factors such as individual skin colour and the location and season.
 For people with moderately fair skin, exposure of the arms (or equivalent) for 6-7 minutes mid-morning and mid-afternoon in summer will maintain adequate vitamin D levels.
 Dark skinned people will require 3-6 times longer exposure.

-For those who receive no or very little sun exposure, vitamin D supplementation is recommended to prevent vitamin D deficiency.
-NPS Medicine Wise Vitamin D tests and deficiency Fact Sheet provides information regarding who is at risk of vitamin D deficiency and how to be tested.
+Individuals who receive no sun exposure or very little exposure are recommended to take vitamin D supplements in order to prevent deficiency.
+NPS Medicine Wise Vitamin D tests and deficiency Fact Sheet provides information on who is at risk of vitamin D deficiency and how people can be tested.